Tsukidate, Fukushima

 Tsukidate (月舘町, Tsukidate-machi) is one of five neighborhoods within the city of Date, Fukushima, along with the former towns of Date, Hobara, Ryozen, and Yanagawa.
 Until the merger in 2006 it was a town located in Date District, Fukushima Prefecture, Japan.

-As of 2003, the town had an estimated population of 4,443, and a density of 101.83 persons per km².
-The total area is 43.63 km².
+As of 2003, the town had an estimated population of 4,443, and a density of 101.83 persons per km2.
+The total area is 43.63 km2.

 Tsukidate is primarily known for rice and wasabi cultivation.
 It is host to a hydrangea festival in Spring.

 History

 The town symbol was established in 1965.
 It includes a representation of the kanji "tsuki" (月), with the horizontal lines extended to indicate unlimited progress.
 In 1985, the golden-rayed lily, Japanese zelkova, and Japanese bush warbler were named the town's official flower, tree, and bird, respectively.

-On January 1, 2006, Tsukidate, along with the towns of Date, Hobara, Ryōzen and Yanagawa (all from Date District), was merged to create Date City.
+On January 1, 2006, Tsukidate, along with the towns of Date, Hobara, Ryōzen and Yanagawa (all from Date District), was merged to create Date.